Home Learning

 It is proven that setting homework has a positive impact on average (+ 5 months), particularly with pupils in secondary schools.
 (Homework | EEF (educationendowmentfoundation.org.uk))

 The learning strategies ‘Retrieval Practice’ and ‘Spacing’ have been scientifically proven in many studies to be far more effective than others at having the highest impact on learning.
 Therefore, these techniques have been chosen at North Walsham High School to be embedded in lessons and in home learning.
-Please watch the video below for a brief, but more detailed explanation of these strategies and how you can support your child to maximise them.

 All Retrieval Practice should be done from memory initially, with students then correcting their work from their knowledge organiser, and evaluating their work against this ‘correct’ answer.
 For maximum effectiveness, we space this practice over time so that it is repeated.
 An excellent example of a completed NWHS home learning task is below.